netzfisch/netzfisch.github.io/_posts/2013-08-26-using-dropbox-as-private-github-repository.md

 layout: post
 category: tools
 tags: dropbox git github mashup
-title: Dropbox as 'private' github repository
+title: Dropbox as "private" github repository
 ---
-If you need a **private repository** located in the cloud, **dropbox and git** are your friends!
+If you need a **private cloud repository** for free, **dropbox and git** are your friends!
 Basically you just need

-* to create a bare git repository within the dropbox folder.
+* to create a bare git repository within the dropbox folder!
 * Than hook up your new bare repo as an upstream to your existing one.

-and that´s it:
+### Setup

     $ mkdir dropbox/git
     $ cd dropbox/git